-The Company has entered into Change of Control and Severance Agreements (the "NEO Severance Agreements") with each of our Named Executive Officers.
-The Compensation Committee believes that these severance benefits: (1) help secure the continued employment and dedication of our Named Executive Officers; (2) are protective of the Company, as severance payments are conditioned on a separation and release agreement in favor of the Company and compliance with confidentiality and restrictive covenant agreements; and (3) are important as a recruitment and retention device, as many of the companies with which we compete for executive talent have similar agreements in place for their senior management.
+The Company or one of its subsidiaries has entered into a Change of Control and Severance Agreement and a Change of Control Equity Acceleration Agreement with Dr. Ortmanns and the Company has entered into a Change of Control Severance Agreement with each of our other U.S.-based NEOs (collectively, the "NEO Severance Agreements").
+The Compensation Committee believes that these severance benefits: (1) help secure the continued employment and dedication of our NEOs; (2) are protective of the Company, as severance payments are conditioned on a separation and release agreement in favor of the Company and compliance with confidentiality and restrictive covenant agreements; and (3) are important as a recruitment and retention device, as many of the companies with which we compete for executive talent have similar agreements in place for their senior management.
 Consistent with market practices, the NEO Severance Agreements do not include change of control-related tax gross-ups.

-As noted earlier in the Proxy Statement, Sanjay Dhawan resigned as President and Chief Executive Officer and director of the Company on December 14, 2021, effective December 15, 2021.
-In connection with his departure, Mr. Dhawan entered into a Separation and Release Agreement with the Company (the "Separation Agreement") under which Mr. Dhawan has agreed to provide transition assistance as requested by the Company for up to 12 months.
-For further information regarding the Separation Agreement, see the section below entitled "Agreements with Mr. Dhawan".
-Mr. Dhawan's NEO Severance Agreement terminated in connection with his resignation.
+As noted earlier in the Proxy Statement, Mr. Dhawan resigned as President and Chief Executive Officer and director of the Company effective December 15, 2021, Mr. Gallenberger resigned as Chief Financial Officer effective March 11, 2022 and Mr. Montagner resigned as Chief Financial Officer effective May 2, 2022.
+In connection with his departure, Mr. Dhawan entered into a Separation and Release Agreement with the Company (the "Dhawan Agreement") under which Mr. Dhawan has agreed to provide transition assistance as requested by the Company for up to 12 months.
+In connection with his departure, Mr. Gallenberger entered into a Transitional Assistance and Retirement Agreement (the "Gallenberger Agreement"), pursuant to which he agreed to remain with the Company in an advisory role and provide transitional assistance as requested by the Company from March 11, 2022 through November 15, 2022.
+We did not pay severance to any of these former NEOs in connection with their employment termination.
+For further information regarding the transition arrangements, see the section below entitled "Separation and Transition Arrangements."
+The NEO Severance Agreements with Messrs.
+Dhawan, Gallenberger and Montagner terminated in connection with their resignations.

-Additional information regarding the NEO Severance Agreements, including a quantification of benefits that would have been received by each Named Executive Officer had his or her employment terminated on September 30, 2021, is provided under "Fiscal 2021 Potential Payments upon Termination or Change in Control."
+Additional information regarding the NEO Severance Agreements, including a quantification of benefits that would have been received by each currently serving NEO, had his employment terminated on September 30, 2022, is provided under "Fiscal 2022 Potential Payments upon Termination or Change in Control."